sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 ### Naïve Bayes Classifier Algorithm

 Naïve Bayes algorithm is a probabilistic classifier based on Bayes theorem and is used to solve classification problems.
-It is called naïve because it assumes that occurrence of a certain feature is independent of the occurrence of other features.
+It is called naïve because it assumes that the occurrence of a certain feature is independent of the occurrence of other features.
 It is also called Bayes because it depends on the principle of Bayes' Theorem.

 A general naïve bayes model has the form below that Y is our label variable and F is our feature set: